 October 2017 Smith never saw the next step in his career coming.
 Smith purchased a new microphone for this home studio without telling his wife- KT (Katie).
 Her reaction to this was, “it was time to put those to work.”
 Smith had no idea the work she was meaning would be a radio show.
 It wasn’t long after that mic purchase, the Smith’s had their own 2 hr. morning radio show on WWOV 101.1FM Radio Home of the Wheeling Jamboree.

 Cracking jokes, playing music and chatting with other musicians/artist on the air the Husband & Wife Duo banter back and forth makes you laugh and shake your head all at the sometime.
-However, time management was hard once the summer schedule hit with Steve’s schedule and traveling.
-In April 2018 the Smith’s had to stop their daily show but they promised their listeners they would be back in the fall of 2018.

 That same year, Steve was featured in a book titled, Songwriting in Contemporary West Virginia: Profiles and Reflections, written by Travis Stimeling, a musicologist at West Virginia University.
 Stimeling also included Steve in a recent album, Long Time on This Mountain: The Songs of Shirley Stewart Burns.